 Locorotondo is one of the most picturesque hilltop villages of Puglia’s Valle D’Itria (Itria Valley), earning it the official designation of “Borghi più belli d’Italia”, one of the most beautiful villages in Italy.
-With its brilliant white buildings and peaked roofs crowning the hill, it immediately grabbed our attention and imagination as we approached from the road below.
+With its brilliant white buildings and peaked roofs crowning the hill, it immediately grabbed our attention and imagination as we approached from below during our Puglia road trip.

 Around the Round Place

 Locorotondo means “round place”, named that because of the circular layout of the streets in the old town (centro storico) with the Chiesa Madre di San Giorgio (The Mother Church of Saint George) in the center.

 It’s believed that Locorotondo was first settled by the Greeks several centuries B.C.
 The earliest historical records go back to 1195 and a document written by King Henry VI of Swabia referring to the place as “Rotondo”.
 The town has endured centuries of economic decline, cultural turmoil, uprisings and invasions.
 That’s a lot of history to delve into, but for now —

 Coming into town on Corso XX Settembre, the entrance to the old town takes you past the tourist center on the right and Piazza Vittorio directly ahead.

 This is where we started our walk along the labyrinth of the pristine narrow streets of Locorotondo.
 It’s also where our driver and guide, Carlo Romano, introduced us to two gentlemen from the Locorotondo tourist center who kindly accompanied us on a portion of our walk.

 Around every corner we admired the glistening white buildings, peaked roofs, and balconies adorned with flowers.
 The peaked roofs (cummerse) made of limestone slabs (chiancarelle) of the simply-designed, whitewashed buildings that line the narrow lanes are distinguishing characteristics of the old town.